firepacket/CSharp-UHEPRNG-Ultra-High-Entropy-Pseudo-Random-Number-Generator-WITH-GUI/README.md

 ![GUI](https://github.com/firepacket/CSharp-UHEPRNG-Ultra-High-Entropy-Pseudo-Random-Number-Generator-WITH-GUI/blob/main/gui.jpg)

+Right click the numbers on the left to export them:

 ![EXPORT](https://github.com/firepacket/CSharp-UHEPRNG-Ultra-High-Entropy-Pseudo-Random-Number-Generator-WITH-GUI/blob/main/exportnums.jpg)

 There is also commented out code that uses a real cryptographic RNG provider so you can compare the differences of output in the histogram.